hiverkiya/Let-Us-C-Solutions/README.md

 ## NOTE

-**Open for Hacktoberfest 2021 contributions**
+**Open to Hacktoberfest contributions**

 Solutions are in markdown format.
-Please Download/Clone them and open in any text editor. or
+Please Download/Clone them and open them in any text editor. or
 [Download PDF](https://github.com/hiverkiya/Let-Us-C-Solutions/raw/master/Let%20us%20C%20Solutions.pdf)

-PDF is not Perfect but you can work around :P
+PDF is not perfect, but you can work around :P